thomasruiz/given-php/README.md

 # GivenPHP

-**GivenPHP** is a test framework library that allows your Unit Tests to be defined cleanly.
+**GivenPHP** is a test framework that allows your Unit Tests to be defined cleanly.

-Please refer to the tests to get and idea how to use this.

-*Note: This is still in active development and is not even ready for alpha release.*

 ## Requirements

 * PHP 5.4.0 is required but using the latest version of PHP is highly recommended

 ## Installation